What is a Buddha ? The disciple asks.

 Science and reason

 When Theism – ‘Everything is a manifestation of divine will’ – cannot explain suffering, famine, war, epidemics or cataclysms, it becomes Deism: ‘Of course God exists, but humanity is free and whatever occurs is just the result of this freedom upon which the divine power does not interfere.’
 Such was Descartes’ theological position as well as Einstein’s.
 Dualism, separating mind and body, subject and object, gave the right to freedom to the individual and, through empirical observation of the object, birth to scientific rational thinking.
-This era of Reason, the ‘’Lights’’, produced amazing ways to reduce hunger, suffering and diseases, unmatched since the origins of time, despite the fact that, like religions, sciences have been used for harm, as well.
+This era of Reason, the ‘’Lights’’, produced amazing ways to reduce hunger, suffering and diseases, unmatched since the origins of time, despite the fact that, like religions, sciences have been used to harm as well.
 Today’s global, irreversible environmental destruction and misuse of our natural resources, are examples of the maxim, ’Science without conscience is but the ruin of the soul’ — which basically defines the dangers of today’s technological materialism.

 This rational approach seems at first totally against all religious thoughts and to have eradicated God from the picture.
 Here scientific truth is empirical, it can be quantified and verified through experimentation.
 As one of my physicist friends puts it: ‘Absolute truth?
 It’s the law of gravity, Stupid!’